MDU-PHL/pairwise_snp_differences/README.md

 This is an R script to obtain summaries of pairwise SNP differences for any grouping of samples (e.g., MLST groups, monophyletic clades, etc).

+# Downloading the script

+Clone the git-hub repository.
+Information on the bar to the right of this window.

 # How it works

 The script can be run from the command line: